French-speaking Africa: how to repeat the success of Fin techs with Health Tech?

 But behind these figures, of course, there are inequalities.
 These relate primarily to the distribution of these investments.
 Thus, English-speaking Africa takes the lion’s share.
 Of the $8.8 billion injected into the sector between 2015 and 2021, the region absorbed the bulk, leaving only $417.9 million to Francophone Africa.
 Crumbs.
 Inequalities are also sectoral.
 Fintech and AI are the main destinations for investments.

-A simplistic reading of these figures might suggest that only English-speaking countries offer a mature ecosystem and only companies present in fintech and AI could be of interest to investors.
+A simplistic reading of these figures might suggest that only English-speaking countries offer a mature ecosystem and only companies present in fintech and AI might be of interest to investors.
 It would therefore be better to be called Paga or Flutterwave than Meditect or GoMedical.
 But the reality is much more nuanced.

 Salient Advisory and Noru Capital recently carried out an analysis on start-ups active in health technology (Health tech).
-The results of this work demonstrate that Francophone Africa has strong potential in this area and that active innovators in countries such as Côte d’Ivoire, Burkina Faso or Senegal are developing solutions that could potentially revolutionize the way Africans take care of themselves.
+The results of this work demonstrate that Francophone Africa has strong potential in this area and that active innovators in countries such as Côte d’Ivoire, Burkina Faso or Senegal are developing solutions that might potentially revolutionize the way Africans take care of themselves.

 Telemedicine players such as Njureel (connecting patients with contact with practical and high-quality medical services), MaiSoin (home care and online consultation), or Tanél Health (private pharmacy management software) can become the next African success stories.
 In addition, the creation of accelerators dedicated to Health Tech such as Next Health Accelerator, offer French-speaking start-ups in the field both technical support and a network.
 Projects like “Investing in innovation”, which is supported by the Bill & Melinda Gates Foundation, will bring funding and market access to French-speaking innovators in the sector.